 Big Island Hawaii, USA Travel Guide

-These sites are central to the island's identity and offer a unique look at its natural and cultural heritage.
+These sites are central to the island's identity and feature an exclusive look at its natural and cultural heritage.

-Hawaiʻi Volcanoes National Park features active volcanoes and unique ecosystems.
+Hawaiʻi Volcanoes National Features of the park active volcanoes and unique ecosystems.
 Mauna Kea Summit is the highest point in Hawaii and a leading astronomical observation site.
 Waipiʻo Valley is a culturally significant and sacred place with lush landscapes.

 These venues deepen your connection to the island's rich artistic and performance heritage.

-Explore Huliheʻe Palace and Mokuaikaua Church for insights into missionary and royal past.
+Explore Huliheʻe Palace and Mokuaikaua Church for insights into missionary and kingly past.

 Charming heritage architecture and storefronts for a self-guided walking tour.